4

 12

 The Deutsche Bahn site states: European ID card, Passport, residence permit card - but not a drivers license.
 Muss ich bei der Kontrolle im Zug außer dem Ticket noch etwas vorzeigen?.
 So it may depend on which country you are a citizen of.
 Since copies of an ID/Passport can be easily falsified, they are generally not accepted.
-May 30 at 12:28
+Commented May 30, 2023 at 12:28

 • 2